Lucas-Owen/Smartshoppers/Readme.md

 groups.

 ### Logging in
-There are three authenticated user for a fresh run;
+There are three authenticated users for each fresh run since the app uses an in memory h2 database;
 Username    Password
 admin       admin
 manager     manager